Avatar of Paul PlanchonPaul Planchon

 The CRUD stack I’m using on Karnet is Convex and Tanstack query.
 Convex is hosting the data, doing their magic to make it up to date with the client, while Tanstack query is providing a nicer hook interface and enabling an easy first render with local data.

 Karnet is not, yet, an application where you can collaborate.
 So you are the only one modifying the data.
-This allow me to store the data on your device without any major risk (server is always right, on conflict we remplace local data with the remote one).
+This allows me to store the data on your device without any major risk (server is always right, on conflict we replace local data with the remote one).
 I use local storage for this storage layer.

 This would be a general “query” hook on Karnet :